Disney v. DeSantis: Walt Disney World and the Reedy Creek Improvement District

 In October 1971, the entertainment resort complex Walt Disney World was opened in Bay Lake, Florida.
 Walt Disney World is governed by the Central Florida Tourism Oversight District, formerly the Reedy Creek Improvement District, which includes part of Orange and Osceola County.
-Reedy Creek was created in 1967 by the Reedy Creek Improvement Act, signed by then-Florida governor Claude R. Kirk Jr. (R), with the purpose being for Walt Disney to build a community (i.e. a town, to be known as EPCOT), with an emphasis on the zoning issues brothers Walt and Roy Disney faced when Disneyland opened in 1955.
+Reedy Creek was created in 1967 by the Reedy Creek Improvement Act, signed by Florida governor Claude R. Kirk Jr. (R), with the purpose being for Walt Disney to build a community (i.e. a town, to be known as EPCOT), with an emphasis on the zoning issues brothers Walt and Roy Disney faced when Disneyland opened in 1955.

 Ron DeSantis

 In January 2019, Ron DeSantis was elected governor of Florida.
 DeSantis signed the Florida Parental Rights in Education Act in March 2022, prohibiting public schools in Florida from discussing or having classroom instruction on sexual orientation or gender identity from kindergarten through third grade.
 Before its passage, the act spurred a political debate within The Walt Disney Company, whose then-CEO, Bob Chapek, stated that he would not take a stance against or for the bill.
 Although Chapek later apologized for his comments and paused political donations in the State while promising to do more, including using all company resources to force Florida to repeal the bill, a group of employees organized a series of walkouts at The Walt Disney Company headquarters in Burbank, California.
 As Disney heir Charlee Corra came out as transgender and condemned the law, conservative activists and pundits began protesting Disney, with activist Christopher Rufo claiming that conservatives are "waging [a] moral war against Disney".
 The release of a video of Disney Television Animation producer Latoya Raveneau discussing Disney's willingness to incorporate queer storytelling further intensified the feud; DeSantis voiced his support for repealing the act that created the Reedy Creek Improvement District.

 On April 22, 2022, DeSantis signed a bill repealing the Reedy Creek Improvement District.
 Rather than seeking to dissolve Reedy Creek, DeSantis eyed seizing it, reserving that taxpayers would not be responsible for its debt, estimated to be billion, or Walt Disney World's community services.
 DeSantis gained control of the district on February 27, 2023.

 However, before the Florida House of Representatives voted on transferring control of the district to DeSantis, the soon to be ousted Reedy Creek board members voted to give Disney functional control over the district for the foreseeable future, making the DeSantis-backed board powerless.
 The way the board's action was written received significant media attention.
 Because of rules against granting control in perpetuity, the agreement used a royal lives clause invoking King Charles III's last descendant:

 This Declaration shall continue in effect until twenty one (21) years after the death of the last survivor of the descendants of King Charles III, King of England living as of the date of this Declaration.